 Online Courses

-• Specific information regarding online courses, report cards, and UIL eligibility requirements are contained within the course registration materials.
+• Credit is awarded by the successful completion of course requirements and a passing score on the comprehensive final exam.
+Specific information regarding on-line courses and report cards and UIL eligibility requirement are contained within the course registration materials.